Safe Routes to School

 SRTS programs have been found to increase bicycling and walking for not only kids, but for the whole family.

-Every year in the Spring and the Fall, New Ulm Schools participate in International Walk to School Day.
+Every year in the Spring and the Fall, New Ulm Schools participate in Walk, Bike & Roll to School Day.
 The Walk to School Day event helps promote safer routes for students who walk or bicycle in our community.
 It also helps to promote physical activity for our students, and build connections between our families, schools and community.

 SEE.SAFE.SMART.
 Campaign